nathancarter/how2data/database/topics/Bentley University GR526.md

  * How to compute the Taylor series for a function
  * How to compute the error bounds on a Taylor approximation
  * How to do implicit differentiation
+ * How to find the critical numbers of a function

 ## Under Construction